awsdocs/amazon-ec2-user-guide/doc_source/verify-signature.md

 ------

-1. Extract the public key from the certificate that you received from AWS Support and save it to a file named `key`\.
+1. Extract the public key from the AWS RSA public certificate and save it to a file named `key`\.

    ```
    $ openssl x509 -pubkey -noout -in certificate >> key